Ableton/ableton.github.io/link/index.md

 also leads to better timing accuracy because session state changes can be specified to occur at buffer boundaries or even at specific samples, which is not possible from an application thread.

+## Link Audio API

+The Link Audio API extends Link with audio sharing capabilities.
+To use Link Audio, replace the `Link` with `LinkAudio` class in your application. `Link` and `LinkAudio` should not be used simultaneously.

+**Important Note on Header Inclusion:** The Link headers do not follow Include-What-You-Use (IWYU) principles.
+When using Link Audio functionality, you must include `<ableton/LinkAudio.hpp>` in every compilation unit that uses `LinkAudio`, even if other Link headers are already included.

+When Link Audio is being enabled, Link starts announcing and discovering other Link Audio peers.
+Link Audio can be enabled and disabled at runtime without affecting Link's tempo and beat synchronization.

+### Discovering Link Audio Channels

+The `ChannelsChangedCallback` can be used to monitor when channels appear or disappear.
+IDs for channels and peers are persistent.
+Whenever a peer or channel name changes, the callback is invoked.

+### Sending Audio

+To publish an audio channel, create a `LinkAudioSink`.
+Creating a sink immediately announces a new channel to the Link session with the given name.
+The channel becomes discoverable by all peers, and they can create sources to subscribe to it using the channel's ID.
+The `maxSamples` parameter should account for the total number of samples in your audio callback (numFrames * numChannels).

+The sink only transmits audio when at least one source is subscribed to its channel.
+This means you can create sinks preemptively without wasting network bandwidth until someone actually wants to receive the audio.

+**Important:** The session state, quantum, and beat time used for committing the buffer must be the same as those used for rendering the audio locally.
+Always capture the session state and calculate beat positions before rendering, then use those same values when committing the buffer.

+### Receiving Audio

+To subscribe and receive audio from a specific channel, create a `LinkAudioSource` with a channel ID and a callback.
+The channels Id is obtained from channel discovery.
+The callback is invoked on a Link-managed thread whenever new audio buffers arrive from the corresponding sink.

+Use `info.beginBeats()` and `info.endBeats()` to map the remote beat time to your local Link session state, accounting for differences in quantum and timeline offsets.
+These methods return `std::nullopt` if the buffer originates from a different Link session.
+Note that incoming buffers don't match the receivers audio engine block size and sample rate as those properties are dependant on the senders properties and network requirements.

 ## Resources